Key Research Areas

 - Sozio-technical visions and their effect on innovation and technology policies

-Our research is regionally focused on the EU, the Western Balkans, Turkey, and the MENA region.
+Our research is regionally focused on the EU, the Western Balkans, Turkey, the MENA region, and China.
 We additionally provide expertise on the role of the USA in the world and Euro-Atlantic relations.

 We are connected with partner institutions, researchers, civil society actors, political actors, and media representatives in our focal regions.
 We cooperate within different platforms as well as international and regional networks, and we conduct in-depth field work within these regions.